sim590/lain-wiki/pulseaudio.md

 `cmd` | PulseAudio command | string | ```pacmd list-sinks | sed -n -e '0,/*/d' -e '/base volume/d' -e '/volume:/p' -e '/muted:/p'```
 `settings` | User settings | function | empty function

-`cmd` tries to catch infos from current used sink.
+`cmd` catch infos from current used sink.
 You can redefine it, being sure that the ouput is something like this:

 ```shell
   * index: 0